BACHELOR, MASTER THESES AND INDIVIDUAL MASTER PROJECTS

 Performance engineering with stencil kernels and codes

-It is an important motif and widely used, for this reason researchers try to optimize its computation and several stencil compilers have been implemented.
-Focus of your thesis is to study 2 of them: PLUTO (v 0.11) and Girih.
+It is an important motif and widely used, for this reason, researchers try to optimize its computation and several stencil compilers have been implemented.
+The focus of your thesis is to study 2 of them: PLUTO (v 0.11) and Girih.
 The first exploits the polyhedral model to optimize the loops with affine transformations, whereas the latter is mainly used to develop and analyze the performance of Multi-core Wavefront Diamond (MWD) tiling techniques, which are used to perform temporal blocking.
 Once implemented a test case and executed an experiment, the results should be compared against Roofline Model and ECM Model in order to understand how the approaches exploit the available hardware.

 Development of a stencil kernel and application benchmark

 The stencil computational pattern is representative of several numerical codes, where it usually represents an important part of the execution time.
 In said codes, the stencil part span from 2 dimensional to 3-dimensional grids, high order to low order, varying the arithmetic intensity.
 Several tools and implementations are available.
 The question you are going to answer is: “Given a stencil belonging to a certain category, what is the best choice for its compilation?”
 You will implement a test case from each category in OpenMP, PLUTO, and PATUS (the latter 2 being stencil compilers) and benchmark the produced outputs.

 Managing of shared experiment workspaces among different HPC systems